patrikx3/onenote/README.md

 A Linux compatible version of OneNote

+## Warning / Beware ...

-**Warning**: Microsoft does not support such a program like P3X OneNote and it is not possible to create a case for every url that Microsoft generates (and it often changes) so if you are lost in a page, just click on the **P3X OneNote** menu and choose **Personal home** or **Corporate home** and you will go back to home.
-It is possible to click on a button that will open a new window and is ugly.
-Microsoft created such in a way that we have no control how to render the Online Onenote or like hide parts of the view. **But, if you get to know P3X Onenote and you stop clicking on unrelated buttons, it will be useful for you.**
+Microsoft does not support such a program like P3X OneNote and it is not possible to create a case for every button that Microsoft generates (and it often changes) so if you are lost in a page, just click on the **P3X OneNote** menu and choose **Personal home** or **Corporate home** and you will go back to home and able to choose a notebook.

+Microsoft created such in a way, that we have no control how to render the Online Onenote, eg. hide parts of the view or manipulate.

+It is possible on the leftest sidebar, when switching to a notebook it can give you an error `This item might not exist or is no longer available`, but you know this notebook is existing and you still get this error...
+The solution is to go to you main notebooks chooser (click on the **P3X OneNote** menu and choose **Personal home** or **Corporate home**).

+**But, if you get to know P3X Onenote and you stop clicking on unrelated buttons or known not to work, it will be useful for you.**

 ![Screenshot 1](https://cdn.corifeus.com/git/onenote/artifacts/screenshot/screenshot-2019.png)